tmorris-ftnt/ztptool/README.md

 path | Path to Excel file

 You can also use the save settings option on the Import Devices page to save the current settings to the file.

-> The `passwd` field will not be populated if you use this option.

 Example
 `{